 At first glance, navigating the street vendors, traffic, and crowds of Canal Street can seem intimidating for families.
 But with a little planning, Chinatown opens up into a world of wonders.
-Explore parks, temples, turn-of-the century architecture, festivities, and, of course, amazing food in one of NYC's fastest-growing neighborhoods.
+Explore parks, temples, turn-of-the-century architecture, annual festivals and celebrations, and, of course, amazing food in one of NYC's most well-known neighborhoods.

 Chinatown is unlike other hot spots in Manhattan.
 It is a living, breathing neighborhood with a real community and real residents.
 Although dependent on tourists, Chinatown is unapologetically authentic.
-Be fearless, kind, and patient. as you step into this city within a city.
+Be fearless, kind—particularly now—and patient as you step into this city within a city.
 Growing up in NYC, I've seen Chinatown evolve yet never change, holding steadfast to traditions while still exploring and innovating.
 As an adult, I plan to make Chinatown a part of my children's lives for years to come.

-We've organized this list to run from morning to night, representing the best things to do with a one-day visit to lower Manhattan's Chinatown section, which occupies a slice of downtown that runs roughly between West Broadway to the East River and between Grand Street in the North and East Broadway north to south.
-Those borders are blurry, though, as the area blends into the Lower East Side and other nabes.
+We've organized this list to run from morning to night, representing the best things to do during a one-day visit to lower Manhattan's Chinatown, which occupies a slice of downtown that runs roughly from West Broadway to the East River and between Grand Street in the North and East Broadway north to south.
+Those borders are blurry, though, as the area blends into the Lower East Side and other neighborhoods.
 Mott Street has long been the "unofficial" main drag, although East Broadway is fast becoming "Little Fuzhou."

 It's probably too much to do in one day, so we suggest picking a couple of things from each category that most interest your family and suit your kids' ages.
 Either way, get on your walking shoes and wear some loose-fitting pants because you're about to embark on a unique and delicious adventure.